JasperFx/marten/documentation/getting_started.md

 Marten uses the [Npgsql](http://www.npgsql.org) library to access PostgreSQL from .NET, so you'll likely want to read their [documentation on connection string syntax](http://www.npgsql.org/doc/connection-string-parameters.html).

+## Adding Marten to a .Net Core Application

+<[info]>
+There's a very small [sample project in the Marten codebase](https://github.com/JasperFx/marten/tree/master/src/AspNetCoreWithMarten) that shows the mechanics for wiring
+Marten into a .Net Core application.
+<[/info]>

+By popular demand, Marten 3.12 added extension methods to quickly integrate Marten into any .Net Core application that uses the `IServiceCollection` abstractions to register IoC services.

+In the `Startup.ConfigureServices()` method of your .Net Core application (or you can use `IHostBuilder.ConfigureServices()` as well) make a call to `AddMarten()` to register Marten services like so:

+<[sample:StartupConfigureServices]>

+See <[linkto:documentation/integration]> for more information and options about this integration.

 ## Bootstrapping a Document Store

 To start up Marten in a running application, you need to create a single `IDocumentStore` object.
 The quickest way is to start with